Company Culture Quotes: 27 Experts Offer Their Advice

 Pareto’s culture is also defined by continuous learning and the ability to try new things.
 That comes into play a lot on our team, because we have a say in how solutions should be implemented.
 This includes what technologies we want to use and planning the solutions.
 It’s great because it helps our team stay current with software technologies.”

 PatientPop offers marketing automation services to help healthcare providers boost new patient growth.
-We asked Luke Kervin, PatientPop’s Co-Founder & Co-CEO:
+We asked Luke Kervin, Co-Founder & Co-CEO of PatientPop:

 Transparency is easy when you’re working out of a garage.
 Did your rapid growth pose challenges to the culture?